julian0112/Insurance-ML-Regression-Models/README.md

   <li type="disc">R² Linear Regression: 0.685</li>
   <li type="disc">RMSE Linear Regression: 6994.30 USD</li>
 </ul>
-As we can see thew Ridge Model gives us a improvement of 26% in the R² Score and compared to the 34.7% of deviation of the Ridge Model, the base model gives us a 52.7%, this means that there is a reduction of 18% of the relative deviation and of 34.2% in the RMSE, we can visualize this in the Figure 7.
+As we can see the Ridge Model gives us a improvement of 26% in the R² Score and compared to the 34.7% of deviation of the Ridge Model, the base model gives us a 52.7%, this means that there is a reduction of 18% of the relative deviation and of 34.2% in the RMSE, we can visualize this in the Figure 7.
 Finally we can see the results of the Ridge Model in the Figure 8.<br><br>

 <div align="center">